Jagadish Bhuyan

-Jagadish Bhuyan is an Indian student leader and politician associated with the Assam Movement, who served two terms as an MLA of the Assam Legislative Assembly from the Sadiya legislative assembly constituency in Tinsukia district, and as tourism minister in the Prafulla Kumar Mahanta government from 1998 to 2001.
+Jagadish Bhuyan is an Indian student leader and politician associated with the Assam Movement, who served two terms as an MLA of the Assam Legislative Assembly from the Sadiya legislative assembly constituency in Tinsukia district during 1996-2006, and as tourism minister in the Prafulla Kumar Mahanta government from 1996 to 2001.
 Originally a leader in the Asom Gana Parishad, in June 2015 he abandoned the faltering AGP for the Bharatiya Janata Party.
 He served as the chairman of Assam Petro-Chemicals until 2019.

 Student activism

-From 1979 Jagadish Bhuyan was an active member and eventually became the Central Executive Member of the All Assam Student Union and later of the National Student Co-ordination Committee of which the AASU was a part.
+From 1979 Jagadish Bhuyan was an active member and eventually became the Central Executive Member of the All Assam Students' Union and later of the National Student Co-ordination Committee of which the AASU was a part.
+He also served as vice president in AASU.

 Public office

+As MLA and Minister

-In 1995 he joined the AGP, and in the 1996 Assam Legislative Assembly was elected as the youngest MLA of that session of the Assembly.
-In the year of 1998, he became Minister of Tourism; he was re-elected as MLA in 2001.
+In 1995 he joined the AGP, and in 1996 was elected to the Assam Legislative Assembly as the youngest MLA of that session of the Assembly.
+In 1998, he became Minister of Tourism; he was re-elected as MLA in 2001.

+Joins BJP

 He remained active in the AGP, but in 2015 announced that he and several other senior AGP leaders from the Tinsukia region were leaving the party, stating "I have lost faith in the AGP which has become directionless... [t]he BJP, on the other hand, is the right party to fight for the cause of Assam."

 In 2015, Jagadish Bhuyan joined Bharatiya Janata Party and was an executive member of BJP Assam Pradesh.
-On December 13, 2019 after BJP led NDA government passed Citizenship Amendment Bill (CAB) and made it the Citizenship Amendment Act (CAA) on December 12, Mr. Bhuyan resigned from the Primary Membership of BJP.
+On 13 December 2019 after BJP led NDA government passed Citizenship Amendment Bill (CAB) and made it the Citizenship Amendment Act (CAA) on 12 December, Mr. Bhuyan resigned from the Primary Membership of BJP.
 At that moment he was holding the post of Chairman of Assam Petrochemicals Limited with Cabinet Minister Rank.

+In AJP

-All Assam Students Union (AASU) and Assam Jatiyatabadi Yuba Chatra Parishad (AJYCP) were at the forefront of the anti-Citizenship (Amendment) Act (CAA), 2019 stir in the state and espouse the protection of the rights of the indigenous communities in Assam have formed a new political party namely Assam Jatiya Parishad (AJP).
-Mr. Jagadish Bhuyan is appointed coordinator by Basanta Deka and Krishna Gopal Bhattacharjya convenors of AJP on September 14, 2020.
+All Assam Students' Union (AASU) and Assam Jatiyatabadi Yuba Chatra Parishad (AJYCP) were at the forefront of the anti-Citizenship (Amendment) Act (CAA), 2019 stir in the state and espouse the protection of the rights of the indigenous communities in Assam have formed a new political party namely Assam Jatiya Parishad (AJP).
+Mr. Jagadish Bhuyan is appointed coordinator by Basanta Deka and Krishna Gopal Bhattacharjya convenors of AJP on 14 September 2020.